 Financial Aid Information for College & Career

 The Counseling, College & Career teams support students seeking financial aid for college or career programs.
-Students, parents/guardians are encouraged to attend our Financial Aid Night held every fall.
+Students, parents/guardians are encouraged to attend our Introduction to Financial Aid Night held every fall.
 Additionally, seniors should attend their counseling lessons to obtain more information about how to apply for financial aid and scholarships.

 FAFSA Graduation Compliance